ObjectManagementGroup/mdsa-tools/README.md

 To Install
 ==========
 1. Clone this repository from github: `git clone https://github.com/ObjectManagementGroup/mdsa-tools.git`
-2. Change directory into your clone and run `python setup.py install`
+2. Change directory into your clone and run `pip install -e .`
-2. Install contents of `./MDSATools/md2LaTeX-templates/` folder into MagicDraw as Report templates as per MagicDraw documentation for ReportWizard
+2. Install contents of `./generators/MagicDraw/md2LaTeX-templates/` folder into MagicDraw as Report templates as per MagicDraw documentation for ReportWizard

-If you want to evoke the scripts more manually, you will need to install two modules into Python: click, and errutils.
-Click is available via pip, and errutils can be obtained from https://github.com/jasonmccsmith/errutils .

 Of course, these tools are of little use without at least one supported modeling tool, and a recent LaTeX installation for producing a changebar version.